 Beneath her post, I can see four icons: If I tap the heart icon, Shannon gets a notification that I have liked her post.
 If I click the speech bubble icon, I can leave a comment for Shannon directly under her image which will be publicly displayed.
 If I click the paper plane icon, I can send this post to another Instagram user and if I click the bookmark icon, I can save this to my own collection.

 You can bookmark as many images as you like - a lot like pinning on Pinterest - and save these to your own profile.
-These are publicly displayed, and you can anyone's bookmarked images by clicking the bookmark icon on their profile:
+These are only visible to you, and you can view your bookmarked images by clicking the bookmark icon on your profile:

-If you click the All tab, you'll see each individual image, and if you click Collections, you'll see I've sorted the different kinds of images into relevant folders so I can come back to them at a later date.
+If you click the All tab, you'll see each individual image you’ve saved, and you can create Collections too and sort the different kinds of images into relevant folders so you can come back to them at a later date.
 Then you simply click the Collections tab to view them:

 Hashtags - # - are a way of organising tweets about a specific topic.
 Like Twitter, you can use hashtags on Instagram, but to a much greater degree - you can add up to 30 hashtags per post.
 There is currently some debate as to whether you should add these to the description of your image or whether you should comment beneath your own image and add the hashtags there.